jonbenfri/smart-plug-control/README.md

 ## 2. Set up Raspberry Pi as WiFi Access Point

+Your Raspberry Pi and master device (computer) should now be connected to your network.

 1. Find the IP address of the pi:
     ```console
     sudo nmap -Sp 192.168.0.0/24  # Modify IP range and bitmask appropriately for your network settings
     ```

 1. SSH in as user `pi` and default password `raspberry`.
 Change the default password by running `passwd` (without `sudo`).

+1. Enable GPIO shutdown to GPIO21 by adding the following line to `/etc/config.txt':
+    ```
+    dtoverlay=gpio-shutdown,gpio_pin=21
+    ```
+    Now you can short the last two pins (#39 and #40) to safely shutdown in the event of losing SSH access.
+Useful for preventing mciro SD Card corruption.

+1. Reboot: `sudo reboot`

 1. Update and upgrade the software:
     ```console